Engineering extreme biology to

 Industrial production facilities are very different from any enzyme’s native environment.
 To create sustainable chemicals, manufacturers need enzymes that can reliably do their jobs in industrial extremes.
 Traditionally, enzymes have been stabilized through two disparate techniques: enzyme engineering through directed evolution or immobilization using materials science.
 Using a new synthetic biology platform that stabilizes enzymes inside of highly-stable, bacteria-made particles, we are uniting these two fields and creating powerful enzymatic solutions.

-Our Platform
+Our Platform is

 An evolvable shell for enzymes